FINANCIAL ASSISTANCE WITH SCHOOL FEES

-For the 2018 Year 3 intake, Scholarship tests will take place on the following dates:
+For the 2019 Year 3 intake, Scholarship assessments will take place on Friday 18th January 2019.*

 *Please note, for candidates applying to join Westholme from other schools, the associated assessment fee of £45 will still apply for the Scholarship examinations.

-Applications for Year 3 Scholarships should be received by Friday 2nd March 2018.
-To request an application form, please contact the Registrar, Miss Maria Galvin, on 01254 506070.
-You will be informed of the outcome of the assessments and interview by post in early March.
+Applications for Year 3 Scholarships should be received by Friday 7th December 2018.
+To request an application form, please contact the Registrar on 01254 506070.
+You will be informed of the outcome of the assessments and interview by post in early February.

 Entry into the Senior School (Year 7)